-A whistling nose may be amusing, at first.
+A whistling nose may be amusing—at first.
 But if the whistle persists, it can quickly become annoying, disrupting concentration by day and interrupting sleep at night.
-But is it a sign of some underlying health issue?
+Could it be a sign of some underlying health issue?
 It’s possible.

 Whistling is a sign of obstruction of airflow and may be the result of the following:

-- Congestion of the nasal passages – Whether from a common cold or allergies, excess mucus or inflammation in the nasal passages can be culprit of the whistling noises.
-The whistling is temporary, however, you may wish to use an over-the-counter decongestant for a cold or an antihistamine for allergies.
-Other remedies include use of a neti pot or nasal strips to help open nasal passages.
+- Congestion of the nasal passages – Whether from a common cold or allergies, excess mucus or inflammation in the nasal passages can be the culprit of the whistling noises.
+The whistling is temporary; however, you may wish to use an over-the-counter decongestant for a cold or an antihistamine for allergies.
+Other remedies include using a neti pot or nasal strips to help open nasal passages.

 If you hear whistling every time you breathe through your nose, you may have a perforated septum.
-A perforated septum occurs when there is a small hole or tear in the bone separating your nose into two sides.
-When air travels through the hole from one nostril to the other, the airflow creates a whistle sound.
+A perforated septum occurs when a small hole or tear in the bone separates your nose into two sides.
+When air travels through the hole from one nostril to the other, the airflow creates a whistling sound.

-- It’s possible that nasal polyps or enlarged turbinates could contribute to a nasal whistle as either condition could alter airflow in the nasal passages.
-A consultation and exam by a board-certified otolaryngologist is recommended.
+- Polyps or turbinates– It’s possible that nasal polyps or enlarged turbinates could contribute to a nasal whistle, as either condition could alter airflow in the nasal passages.
+A consultation and exam by a board-certified otolaryngologist are recommended.